LectureSight/lecturesight/docs/core/framesource.md

 cv.lecturesight.framesource.v4l.resolution.height | 240 | Default height for input frames.
 cv.lecturesight.framesource.v4l.standard | 0 | Default video standard.
 Usually not used with USB webcams but rather with capture cards.
 Which value indicates a certain standard (eg. PAL-X/NTSC) depends on the driver of the video device.

+### V4L2 Device Controls

+It is also possible to set V4L2 device controls by including them in the option list.
+To find out which controls the v4l2 device supports, look at the device information logged by the _V4LFrameGrabberFactory.createFrameGrabber_ method.
+For example this device has a control named `Brightness` which can be set in the range 0 to 255:

+    2017-12-12 06:31:43.587 INFO    CM Configuration Updater (Update: pid=org.apache.felix.fileinstall.235d4e28-9777-462b-93dd-d7a91af9d18e) V4LFrameGrabberFactory.createFrameGrabber() : Name: Brightness = 128 Type: CTRL_TYPE_SLIDER Values: [ 0 ..
+255 ] increment: 1

+To set this value in the MRL, add it to the option list:

+    cv.lecturesight.framesource.input.mrl=v4l2:///dev/logitech[width=640;height=360;Brightness=100]

 ## GStreamer Frame Source

 The `lecturesight-framesource-gst` bundle provides a Frame Source implementation that uses a user-defined